morepath/morepath/doc/organizing_your_project.rst

         return None # not found
      return Document('foo', 'Foo document', 'FOO!')

-In the functions decorated by :meth:`AppBase.path` we do whatever query is necessary to retrieve the model instance from a database, or return ``None`` if the model cannot be found.
+In the functions decorated by :meth:`App.path` we do whatever query is necessary to retrieve the model instance from a database, or return ``None`` if the model cannot be found.